-In 2014 Intesa Sanpaolo launched the "GARC" (Active Credit Risk Management) project to create a platform to monitor credit risk in performing portfolios.
-The initiative involved the systematic acquisition of guarantees (both personal guarantees and collateral) to support lending to SMEs, a segment which, as a result of the crisis, was hit by significant difficulties in access to credit.
-This type of transactions provide synthetic hedging of default risk (failure-to-pay, bankruptcy and restructuring) of granular portfolios and freeing up of economic and regulatory capital, as envisaged by the current Supervisory Regulations on the matter (EU Regulation 575/2013 and Bank of Italy Circular 285/2013).
-As part of these operations, in 2014 the junior risk relating to a total portfolio of 1.8 billion euro in loans to approximately 5,400 businesses in the Corporate and SME Corporate segments, valued by applying internal models (Advanced IRB) was sold to a specialised investor.
+In 2015 Intesa Sanpaolo continued its activities relating to the "GARC" (Active Credit Risk Management) project, involving a platform for monitoring credit risk in performing portfolios.
+The initiative involved the systematic acquisition of guarantees (both personal guarantees and collateral) to support lending of SMEs, a segment which, as a result of the crisis, was hit by significant difficulties in access to credit.
+This type of transactions provide synthetic hedging of default risk of granular portfolios and freeing up of economic and regulatory capital, as envisaged by the current Supervisory

-- Telephony Securitisation:
+Regulations on the matter (EU Regulation 575/2013 and Bank of Italy Circular 285/2013).
+As part of these operations, during the year the junior risk relating to an initial total portfolio of 1.1 billion euro in loans to approximately 2,500 businesses in the Corporate and SME Corporate segments, valued by applying internal models (Advanced IRB) was sold to a specialised investor.

+K-Equity Securitisation